dexiusprime-oss/docrag-kit/README.md

 ### `docrag update`
 Update DocRAG configuration and MCP server for existing projects.
 Use this after upgrading the package to get new features.

+### `docrag fix-database`
+Fix database permission and corruption issues.
+Use this when encountering "readonly database" errors or other database problems.

 ### `docrag --help`
 Display help information.